dastasoft/blog/_posts/simple-static-blog-with-nextjs-and-devto-as-cms.md

 ### Creation of the project

-In my case I used my own NextJS boilerplate with TailwindCSS that you can download from [here](https://github.com/dastasoft/nextjs-boilerplate) or simply using one of the following commands:
+In my case I used my own NextJS boilerplate with TailwindCSS that you can download from [this repo](https://github.com/dastasoft/nextjs-boilerplate) or simply using one of the following commands:

 ```sh
 yarn create next-app my-app-name --example "https://github.com/dastasoft/nextjs-boilerplate"